MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Wild-Time: A Benchmark of in-the-Wild Distribution Shift over Time. [[paper]](https://arxiv.org/abs/2211.14238) [[code]](https://github.com/huaxiuyao/wild-time)
+  - Huaxiu Yao, Caroline Choi, Bochuan Cao, Yoonho Lee, Pang Wei Koh, Chelsea Finn. *NeurIPS 2022*
+  - Key Word: Temporal Distribution Shift.
+  - <details><summary>Digest</summary> By leveraging timestamp metadata, models can potentially learn from trends in past distribution shifts and extrapolate into the future.
+While recent works have studied distribution shifts, temporal shifts remain underexplored.
+To address this gap, we curate Wild-Time, a benchmark of 5 datasets that reflect temporal distribution shifts arising in a variety of real-world applications, including patient prognosis and news classification.
+On these datasets, we systematically benchmark 13 prior approaches, including methods in domain generalization, continual learning, self-supervised learning, and ensemble learning.

 - First Steps Toward Understanding the Extrapolation of Nonlinear Models to Unseen Domains. [[paper]](https://arxiv.org/abs/2211.11719)
   - Kefan Dong, Tengyu Ma.
   - Key Word: Domain Generalization; Domain Generalization; Extrapolation.